We all know that cigarette smoking is injurious to health and that it causes several irreversible damages to our body thereby reducing the life span.

 Cigarette not just damages a smoker's health, but also causes significant damages to his/her wealth.
 Addiction to smoking leads to a habit of wasting money for an unhealthy pleasure.
 Quitting and staying away from cigarettes is difficult, but not impossible.
 Choice is yours put off the cigarette before it outs you off...

 It's never too late to make healthy choices, if you wish to quit smoking and want a healthy life.
-Help yourself by undergoing health screening to know your complete health status and making sure next phase of life is healthy.
+Help yourself by undergoing health checkup to know your complete health status and making sure next phase of life is healthy.